NitroxNinja/orbiterAll/Documentation/VEX Robot Docs /generationalKnowledge.md

 ## A brief history

 When I first started doing VEX there were several people who were older than me.
 I happened to meet them during a summer camp when I was encouraged to go and learn (this was after elementary school or something).
 I previously got to see some of the older bots in the past and was somewhat uninterested b/c I played a lot of video games.
 Eventually when I started doing it though something inside of me clicked,

+"Then something just snapped, something inside of me.
+I didn't care anymore.
+I didn't care about being better than Kakarot, I didn't care about being a super saiyan.
+I didn't care if I lived.
+I didn't care about anything!
+And then..
+It happened."